 Geometry We will bridge the gap between the abstraction of Algebra I and the physical world of Geometry by looking at how we can graph the language of math to show how the numbers work and can be physically represented.
 The large topics covered this year will be the following: the building blocks of Geometry (point, line and plane), constructing geometric shapes and figures, line and angle properties, triangle, polygon and circle properties, the Pythagorean Theorem, and basic trigonometry.

 Statistics Knowledge of statistics is important for people in all walks of life and within a wide range of academic fields of study such as biological and environmental sciences, physical and behavioral sciences, medicine, business and economics.
 The course will include but not be limited to the study of data analysis, probability, pattern analysis, experimental design, simulation and statistical inference.
-An emphasis on the gathering of data, both categorical and quantitative, from the real world around us will be core in this course, as well as rigorous ways to analyze explain it in a variety of ways.
+An emphasis on the gathering of data, both categorical and quantitative, from the real world around us will be core in this course, as well as rigorous ways to analyze and explain it in a variety of ways.

 Pre-Calculus This course will build on the foundation of your Algebra II math course and will prepare you for Calculus.
 Topics include characteristics (domain, range, roots, end-behavior, limits, intervals of increasing and decreasing, and graphs) of linear, quadratic, cubic, higher-degree polynomial, exponential, logarithmic, absolute-value, rational, radical, piecewise and trigonometric functions.
 The rule of four, which refers to representing mathematical functions with graphs, tables, equations, and words, will be used.
-In addition, you will learn about geometric and arithmetic sequences and series, and be introduced to topics of Calculus.
+In addition, you will learn about geometric and arithmetic sequences and series, and you will be introduced to topics of Calculus.

-BC Calculus The development and subsequent use of calculus to understand and to represent many aspects of the world around us has opened opportunities and encouraged advancements beyond the comprehension of those who first defined its use.
+AP Calculus BC The development and subsequent use of calculus to understand and to represent many aspects of the world around us has opened opportunities and encouraged advancements beyond the comprehension of those who first defined its use.
 My primary objectives in the classroom are to inspire in students an appreciation of the power and beauty of calculus; to enable them to understand and to apply the big ideas of limits, derivatives, integrals, and series; and to give them a strong foundation for future study.
 This foundation will emphasize the development of skills and the communication of concepts.
 It will cover—at a minimum—the structural components of the curriculum framework from Calculus BC as defined by the College Board.

 Current Courses – Science